A popular blue gem that is only produced commercially in one small area of Tanzania.

 Tanzanite occurs in a range of tones and color saturations that will appeal to almost any buyer who likes any of the other blue gems.
-The four rings in the image on this page contain tanzanite gems that range in color from a vivid blue at top left to a very light blue at lower right.
+The four rings in the accompanying image contain tanzanite gems that range in color from a vivid blue at top left to a very light blue at lower right.

 Tanzanite gems with a strong-to-vivid blue, purplish blue and violetish blue color are the most valuable.
 The two rings at the top of the image are examples.
 These rich colors are the most appealing to the majority of people shopping for tanzanite.

 Tanzanite and sapphire are the two favorite blue stones in the gem marketplace.
 Tanzanite is a gem that many people desire because of its unique beauty and characteristics.
-Others purchase tanzanite because it has a beauty similar to sapphire but at a much lower price.
+Others purchase tanzanite because it has a beauty similar to sapphire, usually at a much lower price.